shelld3v/JSshell/README.md

 - `js.py -c "alert(document.cookie)" -w 10`

 #### Running JSshell example:
-This is an example for step by step exploit remote XSS using JSshell.
+This is an example for step-by-step to exploit remote XSS using JSshell.

-First we will generate a reverse JS shell and set the timeout is 20 seconds:
+First we will generate a reverse JS shell payload and set the shell timeout is 20 seconds:

 ```
 # whoami